Table of contents

 Carpet beetles are tiny pests that infest a variety of household items.
 They breed quickly and vastly.
 Most of the damage is caused by the larvae.

 It is very important to identify the materials that carpet beetles are attracted to if you want to understand what causes them.
 Their favorite food includes products based on animal protein like leather, wool, feather, silk, and hair.
-Due to this kind of feeding habits, furniture and clothing get effected.
+Due to this kind of feeding habit, furniture and clothing get affected.

 They also gnaw on synthetic materials that are stained by oil and contain food remnants.
 That is why carpets and curtains are also infested.
 A few key reasons behind the cause of carpet beetles are mentioned below.